DynamicsShop/SD-Interface-EDI/SD-Interface-EDI-Release-Notes.md

 - AppSource App - Changes were made to the Export File routine surfaced in the SD Interface EDI Setup Card.

+- AppSource App - A change was made to the import of Assisted Data Setup.

 ### 7.0.7

 #### Enhancements